meilisearch/documentation/reference/features/geosearch.md

 _geoPoint(0.0, 0.0):asc
 ```

-Ascending sort will promote items closer to the specified location.
-Conversely, descending sort will push items more distant from the specified location to the top of the results.
+Ascending sort will prioritize results closer to the specified location.
+Conversely, descending sort will bring items more distant from the specified location to the top of the results.

-The following sorting rule would order results according to how close they are to the Eiffel Tower:
+The following sorting rule orders results according to how close they are to the Eiffel Tower:

 ```json
 {